appgate/conkolla/examples.md

 ```
 Response should be: "202 ACCEPTED"

 Status can only be checked by pulling: *GET* `/<appliance-ID>/upgrade`.
-Note that there can be error messages during different states of the upgraed such as
+Note that there can be error messages during different states of the upgraded such as
 database connection or time-outs during service restarts etc. All these are currently natural for an upgrade.

 Check the status of the appliance to verify if all went as should.